dradis/dradisguides/README.md

 This repository contains guides and documentation for the open source Dradis Framework (http://dradisframework.org).

-The guides are available through:
+The guides will be available through:

 http://guides.dradisframework.org/

+In the mean time, this is how you can contribute: [Contribute Guide](https://github.com/dradis/dradisguides/blob/master/source/contribute.textile)

 License